RMITLibrary/easy_cite/markdown/apa7thed.md

 ####Reference List

 **Rule**
 > {.hanging-indent}Nation/Country/Language Group.
 In Author Surname, Initial(s).
-(Year).
-Title of book.
+(Year). *Title of book*.
 Publisher. {/.hanging-indent}

 **Example**
 > {.hanging-indent}Awabakal.
-In Threlkeld, L. E. & Fraser, J. (1982) An Australian language: as spoken by the Awabakal, the people of Awaba or Lake Macquarie (near Newcastle, New South Wales) being an account of their language, traditions, and customs.
+In Threlkeld, L. E. & Fraser, J. (1982). *An Australian language: as spoken by the Awabakal, the people of Awaba or Lake Macquarie (near Newcastle, New South Wales) being an account of their language, traditions, and customs*.
 Govt.
 Printer, Sydney. {/.hanging-indent}

 ####Journal Article